scottyschup/ruby-curriculum/language-basics/classes.md

 Estimated time: 2.5hrs

 ### Students and Courses
-Write a set of courses to model Students and Courses.
+Write a set of classes to model Students and Courses.

 * `Student#initialize` should take a first and last name.
 * `Student.name` should return the concatenation of the student's